myronschippers/castor-week3/README.md

 **JavaScript Topics:**

-1. The idea of reduction
+1. The idea of reduction - things can and do reduce down to the simplest result
 1. use `const` by default and upgrade to `let` as needed
 1. the difference between `=`, `==`, and `===`
 1. Three Types of Problems for Developers